Caring for an elderly parent can be difficult but even moreso when they are resistive to your attempts to help them.

 But if they are of sound mind – it’s best to include them – listen to them – and if they don’t agree with you right away – at least you’ve introduced the concept(s) and now you can give them time to think it over.

-Decisions like decluttering their environment, downsizing to a new home or assisted living facility or maybe even moving in with you, making modifications to the home to make it safer, etc. are all very big (and emotional) decisions for most seniors.
+One last thing: remember that decisions like decluttering their environment, downsizing to a new home or assisted living facility or maybe even moving in with you, making modifications to the home to make it safer, etc. are all very big (and emotional) decisions for most seniors.
 So, give them time to consider them, adjust to them and finally to accept them.

 3. Reduce Their Fear By Being With Them